<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=521127644762074&amp;ev=PageView&amp;noscript=1">

 In production environments, including liveness probes as a part of your application deployment templates is considered a best practice.
 This way you can template and reuse your liveness probe configuration across similar applications.

 When getting started, it’s best to deploy applications that are intended to test and demonstrate your liveness probe configuration in a similar application to what you plan on using in production.
-To illustrate this below, we will take an example image from registry.k8s.io/busybox and deploy a static pod with a liveness probe using the command execution method.
+To illustrate this below, we'll take an example image from registry.k8s.io/busybox and deploy a static pod with a liveness probe using the command execution method.

 Example of a liveness probe configuration